-- ❖ an Honours BA or BSc, or equivalent, from a recognized university in field(s) relevant to Science and Technology Studies, with a grade average of at least B+ in the last two years of study.
-Examples of undergraduate degrees in field(s) relevant to science and technology studies include any BA or BSc degree in which the student has completed a significant amount of coursework on the application of anthropology, cultural studies, history, philosophy, social studies, or sociology, to an understanding of science or technology.
-Strong science and arts students with no prior work in science and technology studies or a related science and technology studies field are considered on a case by case basis and may be required to undertake some undergraduate preparatory work in science and technology studies before being considered for admission. - three letters of recommendation - ❖ a statement of intent which provides a cogent rationale for undertaking study in science and technology studies - ❖ a sample of written work relevant to graduate study in science and technology studies
+An Honours BA or BSc, or equivalent, from a recognized university in field(s) relevant to Science and Technology Studies, with a grade average of at least B+ in the last two years of study.
+Examples of relevant undergraduate degrees include any BA or BSc degree in which the student has completed a significant amount of coursework on the application of the social sciences and/or humanities to an understanding of science or technology.
+Strong science and arts students with no prior work in science and technology studies or a related field are considered on a case by case basis.

+- three letters of recommendation - a statement of intent which provides a cogent rationale for undertaking study in science and technology studies and defines a topic area for an independent project - \ a sample of written work relevant to graduate study

 The MA program is a one-year program which introduce students to graduate study in science and technology studies.
-It is open to qualified students who do not or may not plan to pursue graduate study in science and technology studies or in other professional degree programs beyond the MA and also to qualified students who plan or may plan to continue their studies in the science and technology studies at the doctoral level or in other professional degree programs.
+It is open to qualified students who do not or may not plan to pursue further graduate study in science and technology studies or in other professional degree programs beyond the MA and also to qualified students who plan or may plan to continue their studies at the doctoral level or in other professional degree programs.

 All MA candidates are required to develop a plan of study in which they provide an integrated, coherent rationale for their studies as they relate to their coursework and major research paper.
 The plan of study must be approved by the Graduate Program Director.
-A preliminary plan must be discussed with the Graduate Program Director at the beginning of the first term, with the end of the first term as the deadline for a final plan approved by the Graduate Program Director.
+A preliminary plan must be discussed with their advisor/supervisor at the beginning of the first term, with the end of the first term as the deadline for a final plan approved by the Graduate Program Director.